This post contains affiliate links.

 ★★★★★

 “Great source of information!
-I m from Cyprus, which is the island in the middle of Lebanon and Anatolia and we make it with tomato too 🙂” —Gursal
+I’m from Cyprus, which is the island in the middle of Lebanon and Anatolia and we make it with tomato too!” —Gursal

 Add your review

-types of bulgur
+types of Pilaf

+This bulgur pilaf dish is common in Turkish and Lebanese cuisine.
+Turks call it bulgur pilav and cook it without a tomato base and sometimes with the addition of vermicelli.
 The Lebanese call it sayeth and typically make it with a tomato base.
 This bulgur pilaf is closer to the Lebanese version, with a taste and feel similar to Spanish rice!

 Here’s What You’ll Need